mlavi/hugo/content/post/learning-alpine-linux-ansible-and-packer.md

 ```

-This one command:
+From the script above, I wanted to call attention to this command:

-  > vboxmanage showvminfo "${VM_NAME}" --machinereadable \
+    `vboxmanage showvminfo "${VM_NAME}" --machinereadable "${VM_NAME}".machinereadable.toml`
-  > "${VM_NAME}".machinereadable.toml`

-allows me to diff a VM setup, *e.g:* `diff alpine/*.machinereadable.toml`, to understand what I needed to synthesize the same results by building an infrastructure VM.
+which allows me to easily find the textual difference between any two VM setups, *e.g:* `diff alpine/*.machinereadable.toml`, to understand what I needed to synthesize the same results by building an infrastructure VM.
 This is a critical differentiation for *infrastructure as code* versus the standard operator facilities of snapshot and clone in order to reproduce VM results.
 Furthermore, this leads to the path of building infrastructure VM artifacts in a later section.
 When we act more like a scientist than a craftsman, we can amplify that knowledge gain across any organization.
 Of course, I aspire to be a craftsman scientist: the hybrid is more interesting and relatable.
 The journey to improve one's skills and while pursuing or improving the state of the art will never end!

 I continued development of my bootstrap procedure and scripts by creating an initialization script (`init.sh`), which would SCP the answer file and a post-OS install script (`post.sh`) from my desktop, then use them.

 Alpine's default shell is `busybox`, a reduced form of `ash`.
 Fortunately, [shellcheck](https://www.shellcheck.net/) is a nice addition to my IDE and it kept me in good form and syntax as I developed these scripts.
 I didn't have to install and test `busybox` directly on my Desktop OS or install `bash` on Alpine, which would have required further bootstrapping during the initialization stage.

 I re-factored `init.sh` from using `scp` to use `git` and then to use http for file transfer with `wget`, removing the need to install any packages.
-I have a habit of keeping copious notes in my code: it can consist of goals, pseudo code, lots of URLs, #TODOs, and #TOFIX notes.
-All of the time, I was improve capabilities while moving procedures and references out of my code and into documentation when I found a better method, an alternate facility, or a dead-end.
+You can see in my examples that I have a habit of keeping copious notes in my code.
+Notes can consist of goals, pseudo code, lots of URLs, #TODOs, and #TOFIX notes.
+All of the time, I would improve capabilities while moving procedures and references out of my code and into documentation when I found a better method, an alternate facility, or a dead-end.
 I also moved work between `init.sh` and `post.sh` where appropriate to minimize setup before the first reboot to boot the OS from storage.

 I arrived at a point where I needed to type three commands to bootstrap the development VM with a fully automated OS install and reboot, leaving one post OS configuration script that would survive the reboot.
+You will see this pattern repeated and most of the scripts reused in the the VM Artifact section!

 ```bash
 KEYMAPOPTS='us us' setup-alpine -q # keep commands in this order!